Learning Hard Retrieval Decoder Attention for Transformers: Introduction

 Our contributions are as follows:

-\begin{itemize} \item We propose an approach to learn hard retrieval attention.
-By attending with an efficient indexing operation, our approach accelerates the standard scaled dot-product attention by $66.5\%$ with both long and short sequences. \item We empirically show that using the hard retrieval attention mechanism for cross attention networks can lead to comparable performances on a wide range of machine translation tasks. \end{itemize}
+\begin{itemize} \item We propose a method to learn hard retrieval attention that attends with an efficient indexing operation (resulting in at most $h$ tokens being attended to for $h$ attention heads). \item We empirically show that using the hard retrieval attention mechanism for decoder self- and cross-attention networks increases the decoding speed by $1.43$ times while preserving performance on a wide range of MT tasks. \end{itemize}